Photo-Abyan-Athif- Unsplash-trees-sky

 • Have you considered the likely quality of the data and determined that it will be sufficient to meet the needs of your users?

 If you are considering collecting data about both sex and gender identity, you should ask yourself all of the questions set out above.
-In addition, you should also consider whether you will be collecting special category data and if so, you should evaluate what additional arrangements you will need to meet legislation requirements.
+In addition, you should consider whether you will be collecting special category data, and if so, you should evaluate what additional arrangements you will need to meet legislation requirements.

 Back to top